 So if the conversation is about “phones” and the expectation that all phones will be smart, what can we observe about the market?
 The following graphs provide the picture of shipments, revenues and operating margin in absolute and relative measure for the most significant brands.

 This arrangement shows the disruptive effect of adding “smart” to phones.
-In only a few short years profits have dramatically shifted in the industry.
+In only a few short years2 profits have dramatically shifted in the industry.

-Indeed, since the launch of the iPhone the net profits earned by the collection of protagonists shown was $215 billion.
+Indeed, since the launch of the iPhone3 the net profits earned by the collection of protagonists shown was $215 billion4.
 60% has been earned by Apple, a newcomer to the market.
 That figure is also consistent on an ongoing basis, having reached 60% as early as 2011 and remained in a band around that figure since.

 The fact that this happened without corresponding dominance in units shipped shows evidence of something startling: Consistent value creation.